 The Company's immediate parent Company and controlling party is Reliance Jio Infocomm Limited, a Company incorporated in India and having registered address at Office -101, Saffron, Near Centre Point, Panchwati 5 Rasta, Ambawadi, Ahmedabad-380006, Gujarat, India.
+The smallest group of which the company is a member and for which group accounts are prepared is the consolidated financial statements of Reliance Jio Infocomm Limited.

 The ultimate parent company, which is also the parent undertaking of the largest group which includes the Company and for which group accounts are prepared, is Reliance Industries Limited, a Company incorporated in India.
 The group accounts for Reliance Industries Limited can be obtained from the registered address, being the 3rd Floor, Maker Chambers IV, 222, Nariman Point, Mumbai 400 021, India.